LiskHQ/lisk-docs/docs/about-lisk/fees.md

 ```

 Because Lisk Mainnet is EVM equivalent, the **gas used** by a transaction on Lisk Mainnet is **exactly the same** as the gas used by the same transaction on Ethereum.
-If a transaction costs 100,000 gas on Ethereum, it will cost 100,000 gas on Lisk Mainnet.
+If a transaction costs 100,000 gas units on Ethereum, it will cost 100,000 gas units on Lisk Mainnet.
 **The only difference is that the gas price on Lisk Mainnet is much lower** than the gas price on Ethereum so you'll end up paying much less in ETH.
 This also means that the total cost of the L2 Execution Fee of a transaction can be estimated using the same tools you would use to estimate the cost of a transaction on Ethereum.